 There are three parties to a bill of Exchange, in every country, of which Kenya is no exception.

-However, educareguide believes that is a document that plays a major role in financial settlements in businesses.
+However, Educareguide believes that is a document that plays a major role in settlement of debts in business.

 Before we go to the details, let’s look at some brief background information on the topic.

 First of all let’s consider the meaning of a Bill of Exchange.

 A Bill of Exchange is an unconditional order order from one party (drawer) to another party (drawee), instructing the later to pay a specific sum of money to another party (the payee), at a specific date in the future.

 Also, the parties to a bill of exchange are the Drawer, the Drawee, and the Payee.

 What then are the Features of a bill of exchange?
 Find some of the Characteristics of a bill of exchange below:

 Features Of A Bill Of Exchange